camlin-tan/tp/docs/DeveloperGuide.md

 #### **Use case: UC04 - Edit a patient**

 Preconditions: <br>
-`The user has access to the patient list and knows the index of the patient they want to delete.`
+`The actor has access to the patient list and knows the index of the patient they want to edit.`

 **MSS**

 1. Actor requests to edit a patient with required parameters.
 2. System edits the patient in the system.
+3. System shows a confirmation message.
+4. System updates the displayed patient list.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    * Use case ends.

-* 3a.
+* 1a.
 Actor makes an invalid input.

-    * 3a1.
+    * 1a1.
 System shows an error message.

       Use case ends.

-* 3b.
+* 1b.
 Duplicate identity number detected.

-    * 3b1.
+    * 1b1.
 System shows an error message.

       Use case ends.